RateGain-logo-Vivid-Lavender

 10. Oracle Hospitality

 Oracle Hospitality’s CRS system provides hotels with comprehensive tools for managing rates, inventory, and reservations.
-It offers seamless integration with other Oracle Hospitality solutions, including PMS and distribution management.
+It offers smooth integration with other Oracle Hospitality solutions, including PMS and distribution management.

 These CRS platforms cater to the unique needs of hotels, providing them with the tools and capabilities to effectively manage their operations, maximize revenue, and enhance guest experiences.

-In addition to the above, some hotels have their in-house CRS systems.
+In addition to the above, some hotels have their own in-house CRS systems.
 These include:

 H-Hotels is a hotel group that has developed its own in-house Central Reservation System (CRS).
 The CRS enables H-Hotels to centralize and streamline their reservation processes, manage rates and availability, and distribute inventory across various channels.
 It provides real-time updates, integration with other systems, and reporting functionalities.